 Electric heaters are portable and good for small spaces or occasional use.
 They work by using a heating element to convert electricity to heat.
 Radiant heaters reach high temperatures and often pose a significant fire danger.
 They function by emitting heat, which travels through the room and warms people and objects directly.

-Electric heaters on the whole are cheaper upfront, however their poor energy efficiency means that they have high running costs.
+Electric heaters on the whole are cheaper upfront, but they are not very energy efficient, so tend to have higher running costs.
 They also aren’t suitable for heating more than just a single room or person.
 Because of their poor efficiency, they have quite a high environmental impact.

 Fireplaces